nu11ptr/flexstr/README.md

 ## Benchmarks

-In general, inline/static creates are fast but heap creates are somewhat slower than `String`.
-Clones and conversions from primitive types are much faster.
-Other operations (repeat, additions, etc.) tend to be about the same performance, but with some nuance.
+In general, inline/static creates are fast but heap creates are a tiny bit slower than `String`.
+Clones are MUCH faster and don't allocate/copy.
+Other operations (repeat, additions, etc.) tend to be about the same performance, but with some nuance depending on string size.

 [Full benchmarks](benchmarks/README.md)

-## Negatives
+## Downsides

 There is no free lunch: